OSEL-DAM/HARAM_RST/README.md

 ### New Cases Plot

 This tab shows the number of new cases (infections) over time.
 From the manuscript this is the variable *T*.
-This tab can be switched to it by pressing `Ctrl + T`.
+This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>T</kbd>.

 ### Active Cases Plot

 This tab shows the number of active cases (infections) over time.
 From the manuscript this is the variable *I*.
-This tab can be switched to it by pressing `Ctrl + I`.
+This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>I</kbd>.

 ### Normalized Spread Function Plot

 This tab shows the normalized spread function.
 From the manuscript this is the variable lowercase delta normalized to the the initial delta or *δ/δ<sub>0</sub>*.
-This tab can be switched to it by pressing `Ctrl + D`.
+This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>D</kbd>.
 Only baseline data is plotted as that what was presented in the publications.

 ### Known Issue with Plots